 What Is Time Under Tension?

-When people talk about time under tension, they’re usually referring to the amount of time your muscles are working during a set.
+When people talk about time under tension, or TUT for short, they’re usually referring to the amount of time your muscles are working, or under strain, during a set.

 For example, let’s say you do a dumbbell curl.
 It takes two seconds to lift the weight and two seconds to lower it.
 During each rep, your biceps are under tension for a total of four seconds.

 Performing a set of 10 reps at the same speed would take a total of 40 seconds.
 Therefore, the total length of time your muscles are under tension during that set is 40 seconds.

 If you slow down each rep so that it takes six seconds, it would take 60 seconds to complete a set of 10 reps.
 In which case, the total TUT is now 60 seconds.